syncfusion-content/wpf-docs/wpf/SfSunburstChart/Events.md

 layout: post
 title: Events of Sunburst.
-description:This section explains about the events used in the SunburstChart.
+description: This section explains about the events used in the SunburstChart.
 platform: wpf
 control: SfSunburstChart
 documentation: ug